-They were heavy, clunky, awkward to use.
+They were heavy, clunky, and awkward to use.
 The hardwood paddles from days gone by are now mostly valued as collectibles rather than actual pieces of functional equipment.

 We’ve traded the hefty materials for plywood.
 Plywood pickleball hands are as ubiquitous as their hardwood counterparts but they come in at a small fraction of the weight.

 The main reason most opt for the plywood paddle is that it is probably the most affordable material you have at your disposal.
-You can find them at any sporting good store for a fairly affordable rate to get started.
+You can find them at any sporting goods store for a fairly affordable rate to get started.

 There are other benefits as well though.
 They are also durable, reliable, and able to be used for many years without the need for replacement.